noahhorlacher/nuxt-parallax/README.md

 That's it!
 You can now use Nuxt Parallax in your Nuxt app ✨

 ## Usage
+_**Please note:** If you encounter an issue where elements with the parallax effect overlap other elements, you can fix this by applying `position: relative` to the overlapped elements.
+This adjusts the stacking context and prevents the parallax elements from overlaying other elements, that are rendered later in the markdown.
+Some elements have `position: static` applied to them by default, which won't work._

 Add the directive to any element like this: `<div v-parallax="{ speed: 0.5 }">Hello World!</div>` Pass in the options as an object.